-One of the first questions to figure out for rafting the Colorado River is the type of whitewater craft to use.
-We’ve written this blog to help you understand the different boats that are run commercially and how they change the experience of floating the Grand Canyon.
+One of the first questions to figure out for rafting the Colorado River is which types of rafts are best.
+We’ve written this blog to help you understand the different whitewater crafts that are run commercially and how they change the experience of floating the Grand Canyon.

 Motorized versus Non-motorized Rafts

 A starting point for many when deciding upon a Grand Canyon trip choosing between motor-powered craft and non-motorized craft.
 We are often asked which experience is better, a motor trip or non-motorized.
 Our answer is the ever so annoying, “it depends.”
 It depends on what type of experience you are looking for, how much time you can spend in the Canyon, your physical capabilities and the age of your children (if any).
 Each type of craft provides a unique experience but ultimately they all provide the most important thing: passage into one of the world’s most scenic stretches of river.
 Read more about Non-motorized versus motorized rafting trips.